-The major is the head of the City Council and helps determine the agreed-upon stances.
+The mayor is the head of the City Council and helps determine the agreed-upon stances.
 The council together appoints a city manager to attend to the city government’s day-to-day operations and help implement policy.

 To run for City Council or mayor, you must know what policies you want to support.
 Issues that come up frequently are supporting small businesses, funding mental health services, reviewing police procedure and bettering city infrastructure.

 You can try to run a City Council campaign on issues such as county farming infrastructure, but you may be perceived as not knowing the scope of your sought-after office.